floragunncom/search-guard-docs/auditlogging.md

 searchguard.audit.type: debug
 ```

-This will output tracked events to stdout.
+This will output tracked events to stdout, and is mainly useful when debugging or testing.

 ## Storage type 'internal_elasticsearch'